xkawu/rich-presence-plus/README.md

 ### `mode` specifications

 -   `folder`: The `presets` folder is **required**.
 [See how to use](https://github.com/xkawu/rich-presence-plus?tab=readme-ov-file#how-to-use-folder-mode-)
--   `dev`: You can do really anything with this mode.
+-   `dev`: You can do anything with this mode, from static to dynamic values from API.
 [See how to use](https://github.com/xkawu/rich-presence-plus?tab=readme-ov-file#how-to-use-dev-mode-)

 `config.json` template :